 Moving out of an old residence and into a new one, especially if it is out of state; can be overwhelming.
 Checklist things do before moving, making a thorough list of all things to do before relocating will help to facilitate a smooth transition.
 Below are some tips on how you can make your transition to a new place a lot easier by dumping your old one.
 Consider the list below when deciding what needs to be done when moving.
 A checklist of things to do before moving is always beneficial for reducing stress so it's easier what to remember when moving.

 2. The Not-So-Fun things To Do Before You Move Out of StateArrange for all the utilities (such as water, gas, and cable), to be canceled at the old residence, and have them turned on in the new one on the day of the move.
 Sometimes utility and cable technicians can't make it to your place for a couple days, and it would be awful to live without these basic necessities for that long.
 Be sure to forward all mail a week in advance through your local post office.
 Notifying work, your bank, and any other sources of income a few days before is ideal, since it takes up a few business days to process such changes.
 Doing this in advance will reduce stress, as well as the transition time once you start to become settled in your new space.

-Tip #2: Packing Materials: Make A Moving List of Items Neccessary
+3. Packing Materials: Make A List of Necessary Supplies

 Check the home or apartment for gas leaks or other hazards like bad wiring or a loose step, and make sure that there is a carbon monoxide detector.
 A carbon monoxide detector is mandatory according to building code in many states.